udemy/js-tooling/packages/eslint-plugin-udemy/README.md

 # Configuration

-Add a `plugins` section and specify `udemy` as a plugin.
+Add a `plugins` section to your `.eslintrc.js` and specify `udemy` as a plugin.
-You can additionally add settings for the plugin.
+You can then add the rules provided by this plugin to your `rules` section.

 # List of provided rules